microsoft/automatic-graph-layout/README.md

 The simplest way to start with MSAGL in C# is to open GraphLayout.sln in Visual Studio and browse the Samples folder.

+> **Note:** This repository requires Visual Studio with the UWP (Universal Windows Platform) development workload installed, as well as the Windows 10 SDK.
+If these are not installed, Visual Studio will recommend installing them when you open the solution.
+Please ensure these components are installed to successfully build the project.

 ## MSAGL Modules

 **The Core Layout engine (AutomaticGraphLayout.dll)** - [NuGet package](https://www.nuget.org/packages/AutomaticGraphLayout/)